1.11.2013

 My favorite things about this recipe is that the more you cook it, the easier it gets.
 I don't even measure out anything anymore.
 It's all about eyeballing.
 I have an ingredient list below, but the options of what you can do with this are endless.

 For example: sometimes I don't have any onion, so I leave that out.
 Sometimes I only have a red pepper or a green or even no pepper at all.
 No garlic?
 No problem!
 The picture above was when I made it most recently, and we were all out of dill.
 That didn't stop me.
 Each time I make this it tastes slightly different.
 A friend of mine adds chopped nuts to hers and uses turkey instead of chicken.
-You could leave out the broccoli if you don't like it and use cranberries.
+Sometimes she adds dried cranberry to make this more of a dish for fall.
+You could leave out the broccoli if you don't like it.
 It's up to you!

 Here's what we normally use: